Alf0nso/CV/README.md

 A Online CV made with web based tech, to make it easier to update and share.

 --> Prefer to program my CV.
---> Used Bootstrap to make it easier for me, but still took a bit.
+--> Used Bootstrap to make it easier for me, and cooler as well